masamorishita/linux-server-configuration/README.md

 ## ii.
 The complete URL to the hosted web application.

-The application is currently avaialble in the following URL:
+The application is currently avaialble on the following URL:
 ```
 http://3.112.16.53.xip.io
 ```